vuejs/eslint-plugin-vue/docs/rules/no-setup-props-destructure.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-setup-props-destructure
-description: disallow destructuring the `props` passed to `setup`
+description: disallow destructuring of `props` passed to `setup`
 ---
 # vue/no-setup-props-destructure
-> disallow destructuring the `props` passed to `setup`
+> disallow destructuring of `props` passed to `setup`

 ## :book: Rule Details

-This rule reports the destructuring the `props` passed to `setup` causing the value to lose reactivity.
+This rule reports the destructuring of `props` passed to `setup` causing the value to lose reactivity.

 <eslint-code-block :rules="{'vue/no-setup-props-destructure': ['error']}">